Glen Moss: Newcastle Jets

+Macarthur

+In 2023, Moss was used as a reserve goalkeeper by Macarthur in the 2023–24 AFC Cup, after multiple other goalkeepers were unavailable.

 International career

-Moss was raised in Australia, and wasn't on the radar for New Zealand internationally until his origins were shared with a reporter while Moss was at Sydney Olympic.
+Moss was raised in Australia, and was not on the radar for New Zealand internationally until his origins were shared with a reporter while Moss was at Sydney Olympic.
 Moss has earned national selection at Under-20, Under-23 and All Whites international level.

 He was selected for the U-23's in 2004 to compete in the 2004 OFC Men's Olympic Football Tournament, the qualification tournament for the 2004 Summer Olympics.

 Moss gained his first international recognition when called up for the New Zealand squad for a friendly match against Iran in October 2003, however he did not earn his first cap until a 1–0 win over Malaysia in February the following year.
 Moss was in goal for New Zealand's tour of Europe during the summer of 2006, as the All Whites picked up their first win over a European opponent when they beat Georgia 3–1.

 Moss was named in New Zealand's 2009 Confederations Cup squad to travel to South Africa where he played in all three games against Spain, South Africa and Iraq, where he kept a clean sheet and earned the All Whites a 0–0 draw – New Zealand's first point in a major FIFA competition.

-In November 2008, Moss was handed a 4-match World Cup ban after swearing at referee Lencie Fred in a dead-rubber 2010 World Cup qualification match against Fiji.
+In November 2008, Moss was handed a four-match World Cup ban after swearing at referee Lencie Fred in a dead-rubber 2010 World Cup qualification match against Fiji.
 New Zealand attempted to appeal the length of the ban, but failed to submit their appeal on time.
 He was replaced by Mark Paston for the two World Cup play-off matches against Bahrain at the end of 2009.
 Following New Zealand's qualification for the World Cup, the ban meant Moss would miss the opening two group games.